Hi! I'm currently an applied scientist at Amazon working on visual search.

-Hi!
-I am a post-doc at Stanford, advised by Shreyas Vasanawala and John Pauly.
+Before that, I was a research associate at Stanford with Shreyas Vasanawala and John Pauly.
 I did my undergrad (2013) and PhD (2018) at UC Berkeley, where I had the pleasure to work with Miki Lustig for many years.
 In my Berkeley days, I have also collaborated with Kannan Ramchandran on sparse FFT algorithms.
-And I did a wonderful summer internship with Peyman Milanfar at Google on kernel methods.
+And I did a wonderful summer internship with Peyman Milanfar at Google in 2017.

 I am generally interested in data science, signal processing, and computational imaging.
-A lot of my projects involve recoverying high dimensional data from corrupted and underdetermined measurement systems.
-Motivated by such problems, I have developed sparse data representations, fast iterative algorithms, and open source high performance software packages.
 Please see below for an overview of my projects!

 with Xucheng Zhu, Joseph Cheng, Kevin Johnson, Peder Larson, Shreyas Vasanawala, and Miki Lustig